rolling-scopes-school/tasks/tasks/coffee-house/coffee-house-week2.md

 3. Continue working on the task within the branch you have created.
 4. Ensure your work meets the [CrossCheck Criteria](#crosscheck-criteria).
 5. Independently evaluate your work according to the provided [Criteria for Evaluation](#criteria-for-evaluation), keeping in mind the [DevTools Responsiveness Check Details](#devtools-responsiveness-check-details) and the [Specifics of Verifying Layout](#specifics-of-verifying-layout).
-6. Create a Pull Request from the `coffee-house-week2` branch to the `coffee-house` branch, resolve any conflicts that arise, and then marge the Pull Request.
+6. Create a Pull Request from the `coffee-house-week2` branch to the `coffee-house` branch, resolve any conflicts that arise, and then merge the Pull Request.
    The title of the Pull Request can be chosen at your discretion.
 A description for this Pull Request is not necessary.
 7. After completing the cross-check for the previous part of the task, update your project's deployment.
 For example, yoy can create and merge a Pull Request from the `coffee-house` branch to the `gh-pages` branch.
    The title of the Pull Request can be chosen at your discretion.
 A description for this Pull Request is not necessary.